StateSmith/tutorial-4/README.md

+This tutorial (`tutorial-4`) is specific to draw.io.

+If you prefer PlantUML, check out [tutorial-3](https://github.com/StateSmith/tutorial-3).

 # Let's try it quick!
-This tutorial is specific to draw.io.
-[Tutorial 3 covers PlantUML](https://github.com/StateSmith/tutorial-3).

 The first design we will look at is a small Hierarchical State Machine (HSM) that represents the state of Mario in a game.

 ![](docs/fsm.png)